 Ideally any planned route would avoid any water hazard throughout an event.
-It is recognised that this may not be completely possible so precautions have to be taken to ensure that all risk reduction measures have been taken.
+It is recognised that this may not be completely possible, so precautions have to be taken to ensure that all risk reduction measures have been taken.

 - What is the proximity of the water to the special stage? - Are there natural obstacles blocking the chance of a competing car reaching the water? - Is the approach to the area adjacent to the water taken at high or low speed by the competing cars? - How deep is the water?
-Will the car be completely submerged? - Can the event arrange for divers and a boat to be in location throughout the running of the special stage?

-If so, are these divers restricted in their operating window by wind, storms?
+Will the car be completely submerged?
+Even a relatively shallow body of water can represent a significant risk, and it must be born in mind that a car can come to rest in water in any orientation (on its wheels, side or roof) - Can the event arrange for divers and a boat to be in location throughout the running of the special stage?
+If so, are these divers restricted in their operating window by wind, storms, daylight? - Is the water tidal/fast flowing? - Is the body of water frozen and potentially penetrable in the event of an accident?